neokoenig/jQuery-gridmanager/CONTRIBUTING.md

 Useful grunt tasks:

 1. `grunt dist` - Create a new version of the 'dist' folder and recompile everything from source.
-1. `grunt docs` - Run the documentation generator.
+1. `jekyll build` - Run the documentation generator.

 ## Submitting pull requests